Im2Slothy/slothy-ai/README.md

 # Slothy-AI
-Find an AI in server and ask it questions that ChatGPT will be able to answer using the chat GPT API.
+Find an AI in server and ask it questions that Grok will be able to answer.

 # Usage